 The assets of this plan are held separately from those of the Company and are invested and managed by its Trustees.
-Contributions to the plan are charged to income.
-Contributions for the year amounted to \$80,299.
-At year end, the market value of the assets of the plan was \$80,705.
+Contributions to the plan are charged to income and are included in operating expenses.
+Total contributions for the year amounted to \$106,417.
+At year end, the market value of the assets of the plan was \$300,784.
 These assets are held in a combination of shares and local mutual funds.